jalaxy33/pi-dotfiles/README.md

 ### Deliberately Skipped

 - **Plan mode** — no need to lock agent in read-only.
-Write plans to files, execute with the task extension
+Write plans to files, execute with the task and subagent extension
 - **Goal mode** — not useful for daily work yet
 - **Background bash** — barely used